Melbourne Polytechnic offers a range of music courses designed to cater for a wide range of levels and backgrounds.

 Please note that auditions are recorded for archival purposes, enabling you to be considered for any of our music course offerings listed below:

-Come to one of our Information and Enrolment sessions, we would love to see you there.
+Come to one of our information sessions, we would love to see you there.